remarkjs/remark-lint/packages/remark-lint-no-multiple-toplevel-headings/readme.md

 ### `unified().use(remarkLintNoMultipleToplevelHeadings[, options])`

-Warn when multiple top-level headings are used.
+Warn when top-level headings are used multiple times.

 ###### Parameters